uw-pchem/uwpchem461/README.md

 tutorial2.ipynb
 ```
 For all the estimated quanties derived from the fit parameters, there must be
 an error analysis.
-In this class, guassian error propagation is used, which is
+In this class, gaussian error propagation is used, which is
 introduced in
 ```
 tutorial3.ipynb
 ```

+<! --
 ## Outline for Chem461 Winter Quarter
 ### Tasks
     1. Set up github page